Teoscar Hernández Player Props: Mariners vs. Yankees

-The Seattle Mariners and Teoscar Hernandez (.324 slugging percentage over his past 10 games, including one homer), take on starting pitcher Domingo German and the New York Yankees at T-Mobile Park, Monday at 9:40 PM ET.
+Teoscar Hernandez -- with an on-base percentage of .205 in his past 10 games, 64 points lower than his season-long percentage -- will be in action for the Seattle Mariners versus the New York Yankees, with Nestor Cortes Jr. on the hill, on May 30 at 9:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Pirates.
+He had a one-hit performance in his most recent game (1-for-4) against the Yankees.

 Teoscar Hernández Game Info & Props vs. the Yankees